haroldcampbell/MondayJS/README.md

 # Feedback and Contribution

-I'd love to hear your feedback: [Harold Campbell](http://twitter.com/haroldcampbell)
+I'd love to hear your feedback: [Harold Campbell](http://twitter.com/haroldcampbell) (twitter)

 # Versions

-v0.2.x - Added default contexts, and inline functions for the services. v0.1.0 - Changed API v0.0.1 - Is it possible?
+- v0.2.x - Added default contexts, and inline functions for the services.
+- v0.1.0 - Changed API
+- v0.0.1 - Is it possible?